Sound Recordist Teams

 Coordinated Teams

-We provide sound teams who work together regularly on South Africa productions, from NFVF-funded features to international productions at Cape Town Film Studios and Johannesburg's Sasani Studios, ensuring smooth collaboration, established workflows, and consistent quality from day one.
+Here is how the picture comes together.
+We give sound teams who work together often on South Africa shoots, from NFVF-funded features to global shoots at Cape Town Film Studios and Johannesburg's Sasani Studios, making sure smooth joint work, set up workflows, and steady quality from day one.

 02.